 Hybrid courses use Canvas for the online portion of the course.

 An interactive videoconference course is one in which the instructor teaches the course from one location and students attend from other remote locations.

 For example, Midland and Fort Stockton nursing students, over 100 miles apart, share classes through the MCNET system.

 Midland College complies with state regulations for conducting activities in states other than Texas.
 Midland College is a NC-SARA member which allows the College to offer limited activities in other NC-SARA member states.
 Currently, MC may not enroll students in online courses from non-NC-SARA member states.
-Please note that MC is not authorized to accept online student enrollment from the following states:
+Please note that MC is not authorized to accept online student enrollment from California.